 The Templars seem to have had the attitude that in order to defeat the enemy, there was nothing in wrong in stealing their best ideas.
 They were Islam’s hardiest foe and most ardent imitator – something misinterpreted as fraternising with the enemy by the Templar Order’s enemies.

-Cheques originating in Troyes merchant fairs and not the Templars
+The bank cheque originating in Troyes merchant fairs and not with the Knights Templar

 Another possibility is that the Templars got the idea from the huge fairs held at Troyes in Champagne – where many of the original Templar knights came from.
 Merchants moved money from fair to fair using forms of cheques.
 Possibly this is where the knights got the idea and developed it.

 Cheques are one of those ideas that are instantly attractive and simple leaving you wondering why nobody thought of it before.
 I’m sure once the Templars observed muslim merchants exchanging these bills, they adopted the practice themselves.